ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 ## Sol loves to cheat

-Back on my high horse, having finally harnessed Sol, and already way too far down the path of using the benchmark for development rather than... as a benchmark, I wanted to see how far we could push this.
+Back on my high horse, having finally harnessed Sol, and already way too far down the path of using the benchmark for development rather than... as a benchmark, I wanted to see how far I could push this.

 No longer looking exclusively at vanilla Codex regressions, I wanted to see what was stopping us from hitting 86 or 88/89.